[Case] Green logistics requires data and close value chain alliances

 The latter means in practice that, for example, there are not six trucks that have to stop at the retailer with each package, but only one truck that delivers all six packages.

-CO2 IMPROVE
+CO2 Improve

 The latest innovation from Greenway Logistics is the monitoring tool CO2 Improve.
 It helps companies to get an overview of their CO2 footprint in the transport chain and to uncover opportunities to optimize their freight and goods transport.